shundhammer/huha-linux-tips/doc/ubuntu-tips.md

 ### Simple graphical network monitoring:

-_etherape_ is a GUI to show network connections in a graph with a line for each connection that corresponds to the amount of traffic.
+_EtherApe_ is a GUI to show network connections in a graph with a line for each connection that corresponds to the amount of traffic.

 ![Etherape screenshot]